 29 years ago - Ronnie Raymond is born.

-10 years ago - 19-year-old Ronnie is caught in an accident with Professor Martin Stein & becomes the primary host of the Firestorm Matrix.
+10 years ago - 19-year-old Ronnie, present for his friend Professor Martin Stein's Nuclear Matrix Reactor experiment caught in an explosion while saving his life becomes the primary host of the Firestorm Matrix.
 Together, they join the Justice League as Firestorm.
 He befriends Lorraine Reilly.

-9 years ago - 20-year-old Ronnie & Martin Stein battle Plastique.
+9 years ago - 20-year-old Ronnie & Martin Stein battle Plastique & Caitlyn Snow.
 Their connection is ruptured, forcing them to reduce their time as Firestorm.
 The Justice League collapses.

 2 years ago - 27-year-old Ronnie falls into a coma, & loses the matrix.

 1 year ago - 28-year-old Ronnie is found by Jason Rusch, and comes out of his coma, becoming the new secondary host of the Matrix.
 Firestorm joins the new Justice League.

 I can't imagine what the creative impetus was for Firestorm.
 Gerry Conway is an absolute legend, and his career is filled with examples of madcap innovation, but this one really does take the cake.
 From his look to his powers to the idea of a character with two composited secret identities, it's the sort of story you can only get in comics.
 However he came about, the resultant character was some sort of insane science experiment in awesomeness.
 He was almost immediately made a member of the Justice League, even became a character on the Super Friends.
 He was easily one of the most powerful players in the entire DC universe.